 How to Use AP Human Geography Practice Tests

-During your first semester, you won't have gotten through enough of the curriculum to take full practice tests yet.
+During your first semester, you won't have gotten through enough of the curriculum to take full-length AP Human Geography practice tests yet.
 What you can do is take shorter quizzes that are specific to the topics you've already learned.

-Second Semester: Preparing for the AP Test
+2nd Semester: Start Preparing for the Test

-Once you've spent a couple of hours reviewing, take another practice test to reassess your score level.
+Once you've spent at least a couple of hours reviewing, take another practice test to reassess your score level.
 If you see some improvement, you can either repeat the process and aim higher or decide you're satisfied with your current score level.

 You will be able to start the second semester study process outlined above as soon as you finish the class.
 There will be plenty of time to take practice tests after your class has covered all the material, so it will be easier to get an accurate reading on your score level before the AP test.

-You can afford to progress at a more leisurely pace in your studying if you take the class first semester because you have a few months that you can devote to preparing for the AP test.
+You can afford to progress at a more leisurely pace in your studying if you take the class during your first semester because you have a few months that you can devote to preparing for the AP test.

 Are you an intrepid AP pioneer navigating the treacherous waters of this course solo?
 Read our comprehensive seven-step guide to self-studying for AP tests!